 The primary application of liquid breathing is the medical treatment of certain lung problems.
 For example, babies born prematurely often have underdeveloped lungs.
 Because perflubron can carry more oxygen than air, it can help relieve respiratory distress until the lungs are able to function with regular air.
 But it has also been used for adults with acute respiratory failure, whether due to disease, trauma, burns, or the inhalation of smoke, water, or other toxins.
 The liquid encourages collapsed alveoli to open, washes out contaminants, and provides better exchange of oxygen and carbon dioxide for lungs that are not fully functional.
 In clinical use, the lungs are usually not filled completely with the liquid; instead, liquid ventilation is usually used in conjunction with conventional gas ventilation.

-The other potential use for liquid breathing is in diving.
+Another potential use for liquid breathing is in diving.
 Ordinarily, divers must breathe heavily pressurized gases to prevent their lungs from collapsing deep underwater, but this requires decompression on the way up and carries the risk of nitrogen narcosis and numerous other problems.
 If the lungs were filled with a liquid instead, most of those problems would simply disappear.
 This would, in theory, enable divers to reach greater depths, ascend more quickly, and experience somewhat lower risks.
 Despite what we see in the movies, this technique is not yet ready for prime time, but with advances in equipment, fluid formulas, and training, liquid breathing could someday change the nature of diving dramatically.
+It could also have an application in helping to protect against high G forces during space travel.

 For all these amazing benefits, liquid breathing still involves one major difficulty: it’s much harder for human lungs to move liquid in and out than it is to breathe air.
 Even though perflubron is so much better than air at carrying oxygen and carbon dioxide, that advantage can be lost if you don’t circulate it rapidly enough.
-Without the use of a mechanical ventilator, this is going to be especially problematic for someone who’s ill, and even a diver in top condition could get very tired of such laborious breathing during a deep and strenuous dive.
-So I won’t be making plans to live at the bottom of a PFC-filled swimming pool, but it certainly is intriguing to think that a lung full of liquid could prevent me from drowning. —Joe Kissell
+Without the use of a mechanical ventilator, this is going to be especially problematic for someone who’s ill, and even a diver in top condition could become exhausted from such laborious breathing during a deep and strenuous dive.
+So I won’t be making plans to live at the bottom of a PFC-filled swimming pool, but it certainly is intriguing to think that a lung full of liquid could prevent me from drowning.